 – high traffic sites featuring high quality personal development articles

-- couple of exceptions to the high traffic rule are newer sites with inspiring bloggers who are up-and-coming.
+– couple of exceptions to the high traffic rule are newer sites with inspiring bloggers who are up-and-coming.
 I want to keep this list fresh and interesting, not repeating every other list that is out there.
-So hopefully you can find some new sites you haven't discovered yet.
+So you’ll find some new sites you haven’t discovered yet.

-- sites created by both women and men, but clearly with a style and content that I imagine resonates with most women
+– sites created by both women and men, but clearly with a style and content that resonates with most women.

-This list is aimed at a DrivenWoman reader who:
+This list is aimed at ambitious women who:

-- wants to live their passion and bring out their true self
+– want to live their passion and bring out their true self

 – is looking to make an impact and do meaningful work